-[24 CFR 982.610 through 982.614 and HCV GB p.
-7-4]
+[24 CFR 982.610 through 982.614; Form HUD-52641; New HCV GB, Special Housing Types, p.
+8]

-A group home is a state-licensed facility intended for occupancy by elderly persons and/or persons with disabilities.
+A group home is a state-approved (licensed, certified, or otherwise approved in writing by the state) facility intended for occupancy by elderly persons and/or persons with disabilities.
 Except for live-in aides, all persons living in a group home, whether assisted or not, must be elderly persons or persons with disabilities.
 Persons living in a group home must not require continuous medical or nursing care.